dedupeio/dedupe/docs/API-documentation.rst

     [({'A1' : {'name' : 'howard'}}, {'B1' : {'name' : 'howie'}})]

-.. py:class:: RecordLink(field_definition, [data_sample=None, [num_processes]])
+.. py:class:: RecordLink(variable_definition, [data_sample=None, [num_processes]])

-   Initialize a Dedupe object with a field definition
+   Initialize a Dedupe object with a variable definition

-   :param dict field_definition: A field definition is a dictionary
+   :param dict variable_definition: A variable definition is list of
-				 where the keys are the fields that will be used for training a model and the values are the field
+				    dictionaries describing the variables
-				 specification
+				    will be used for training a model.
    :param data_sample: is an optional argument that `we'll discuss fully
 		       below <#wiki-sample-dedupe>`__
    :param int num_processes: the number of processes to use for parallel